 Type A: Flavour Fanatic- Are you looking for that smooth, clean and pure taste of green tea?
 If so, then there’s nothing more saddening than when you get a cup that tastes like you’re drinking hot compost water.
 From my experience, if you’re after a green tea that tastes crisp and velvety, then it’s worth investing in at least a happy midway brand.
 For teabag lovers, the “Teapigs” range does some fantastic combinations that you can really appreciate.
 For a slightly cheaper option, then “Pukka” or “Heath and Heather” are great for taste and quantity.
 However, if you’re all about the decadent, then embrace the flavourful and creative varieties from “T2 tea”.
 You can indulge yourself with the tea at its finest and most lavish.
 From sweet, to nutty, clean to chocolatey, there’s something for you.
 Proceed with caution though, because you are guaranteed to fall in love with each box.

 Type C: Easy Living- Now you’re not one to worry about the price tag too much, but the flavour has got to be good and it’s got to be easy to fit into your busy schedule.
 So, what better to try than the endless heavenly varieties from the experts at “Twinings” and “PG Tips”?
-Not only do they do some gloriously indulgent green tea blends, but they also keep it fresh and interesting too.
-So you can immerse your taste buds in the numerous varieties, but knowing that it takes all of 2 minutes to pull from the box in your work drawer to the freshly brewed cup on your desk.
-Oh, and these brands are often on offer in many supermarkets, meaning you tend to get more for less, which makes the investment even easier to maintain.
+Not only do they do some gloriously indulgent green tea blends, but they also keep it fresh and interesting, too.
+So you can immerse your taste buds in the numerous varieties whilst knowing that it takes all of 2 minutes to pull from the box in your work drawer to the freshly brewed cup on your desk.
+Oh, and these brands are often on offer in many supermarkets, meaning you tend to get more for less!
+Making this investment even easier to maintain.

 So, Can I Make a Cup Now?